 Traditionally, patients with AF receive oral pharmacological treatment.
 If long lasting AF episodes occur, they are treated with atrial defibrillation (cardioversion).
 Recent statistics showed that this therapeutic strategy does not sustainably cure AF or reduce the risk of stroke.
 This catalyzed a paradigm shift towards catheter ablation which is the only potentially curative treatment besides open-heart surgery.

 According to 2016 guidelines, catheter ablation of AF is the standard treatment to prevent recurrent AF.
 Yet, only 5% of the patients are treated with catheter ablation; 95% still receive medication and defibrillation.
 The global AF Market has an annual compound growth rate of 13.3% to reach $16.17 billion by 2020 as catheter ablation drives the industry growth.
 This growth is carried by new innovative mapping, navigation, and ablation technologies.
 The associated health cost increase is balanced by the reduction in cost associated with AF related strokes (today, $12 billion per year in the U.S.).

-The structural changes underlying persistent AF are partially induced by long lasting AF episodes through epigenomic modifications caused by the increased levels of calcium.
-Therefore, an early effective Catheter Ablation treatment is recommended to stop the progress of the atrial destruction and has a clear preventive benefit together with other preventive measures like diet, sleep- and physiotherapy.
+There are two different types of AF: paroxysmal and persistent.
+Patients with persistent AF have a higher risk for stroke than those with paroxysmal disease.
+Structural changes of the atrial tissue underlying persistent AF are partially induced by long lasting AF episodes through epigenomic modifications.
+Therefore, an early effective Catheter Ablation treatment is recommended to stop the progress of the atrial destruction and has a clear preventive benefit together with other preventive measures like diet, sleep, and physiotherapy.